reactjs/react-docgen/.changeset/loud-spiders-divide.md

 'react-docgen': patch
 ---

-Handle some edge cases in resolveToValue
+Fixed the handling of some edge cases in resolveToValue